-Creative Problem-Solving is in the Processes and Methodologies category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in Bromley with a requirement for process or methodology skills.
+Creative Problem-Solving falls under the Processes and Methodologies category.
+For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring process or methodology skills in Bromley.

 Permanent vacancies with a requirement for process or methodology skills